djtersteegc/smartportsd/README.md

 https://www.tindie.com/products/tersteeg/smartportsd-apple-ii-pcb/

-Otherwise you can download the gerbers and use your favorite fab (JLCPCB, PCBWay, etc.) to make your own batch.
+Otherwise, you can download the gerbers and use your favorite fab (JLCPCB, PCBWay, etc.) to make your own batch.

 # Acknowledgements